With the addition of automatic gearbox in the top-end Alpha trim, the Ignis gets the auto box option in all but the base Sigma trim.

 Just a few weeks back, Maruti Suzuki also gave a similar treatment to its Baleno premium hatchback, by launching the top-spec Alpha trim with an automatic transmission.
 However, unlike Ignis’ AMT, the Baleno gets a CVT automatic gearbox.

 We also have an Ignis AMT in our long term fleet.
-Read latest term report here - Maruti Suzuki Ignis Long Term Review: July 2017
+Read latest term report here - Maruti Suzuki Ignis Long Term Report: July 2017